RDM4CAU/ufg-summerschool/database-tutorial/db_modelling.md

 Other than defining primary and foreign keys, you can also determine certain other conditions that the values in a column have to meet.

+- NOT NULL
-- NOT NULL: With this, it is not allowed to leave this column empty.
+With this, it is not allowed to leave this column empty.

-- UNIQUE:
+- UNIQUE
 This means, that the value in the column each must be unique.
 For instance, a primary key is also automatically unique.
+But a unique attribute does not necessarily need to be a primary key.

-- CHECK:
+- CHECK
 With this you can define your own rules, which the specific column has to meet.
 For basic use, you must not worry about this.

 ## Creating a database concept

-When creating a database, there are certain steps to follow:
+When creating a database, there are certain questions that you should answer first:

 1. Define your schema - How many tables do you need?
 2. Define the datatypes for each column - What values are permitted, which are forbidden?